syncfusion-content/java-file-format-docs/java-file-formats/word-library/working-with-sections.md

 {% tabs %}

 {% highlight JAVA %}
-//Create a new Word document.
+// Create a new Word document.
 WordDocument document = new WordDocument();
-//Add the section into the Word document.
+// Add the section into the Word document.
 IWSection section = document.addSection();
-//Set the page setup options.
+// Set the page setup options. section.getPageSetup().setOrientation(PageOrientation.Landscape);
-section.getPageSetup().setOrientation(PageOrientation.Landscape);
 section.getPageSetup().getMargins().setAll(72);
 section.getPageSetup().getBorders().setLineWidth(2);
-//Add a paragraph to the created section.
+// Add a paragraph to the created section.
 IWParagraph paragraph = section.addParagraph();
-//Append the text to the created paragraph. paragraph.appendText("AdventureWorks Cycles, the fictitious company on which the AdventureWorks sample databases are based, is a large, multinational manufacturing company.");
+// Append the text to the created paragraph. paragraph.appendText("AdventureWorks Cycles, the fictitious company on which the AdventureWorks sample databases are based, is a large, multinational manufacturing company.");
-//Save and close the Word document instance. document.save("Sample.docx", FormatType.Docx);
+// Save and close the Word document instance. document.save("Sample.docx", FormatType.Docx);
 document.close();
 {% endhighlight %}

 {% endtabs %}

-## Creating Multi-column document
+## Creating Multi-column Document

 You can split the contents into two or more columns by specifying the column width and spacing between columns.